 Staying Active & Stimulated At Our Care Home Worcester

-At our care home Worcester, activities take many forms.
+Through our dementia care in worcestershire, activities take many forms.
 Whether it be a quiz or activities or maybe a bit of gardening, or a puzzle.
 It can be anything our residents want to do.
 It's their choice.

 We have lots of things going on throughout the week.
 One of our residents' favourites is Kim and his Karaoke machine.